polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 * **Threshold for opting an asset into a cap.** A "total locked value > N x 100k DOT" rule works as a starting heuristic but ignores assets that are low-TVL but high-volume.
 Worth refining once there's a year of data.
 * **Inflow-side credit timing.** Should inflow credit the cap immediately at deposit, or only after some confirmation period?
 If immediate, a wash-trading attacker could inflate their cap budget by depositing-then-immediately-withdrawing the same asset, paying only gas.
 Probably need a small inflow delay (a few minutes) before the deposit counts toward the cap.
 * **Gas-cost regressivity for capped assets.** Whether the ~10-15k overhead meaningfully shifts the smallest-economical-transfer threshold, and whether that produces a perverse incentive toward uncapped assets for small transfers.

 ## Future Directions and Related Material
+* **Continuous token-bucket refill (CCIP-style) as a v2 refinement.** Replace the discrete 24-hourly sliding-sum with a token-bucket `(capacity, refillRate)` model that refills continuously.
+Two real advantages: it avoids "midnight reset" gameability of fixed buckets, and the per-block accounting is cheaper.
+Same calibration framework as the current design, different arithmetic on the storage layout.
+Sensible v2 once the v1 layer has operational data.

-* **Global aggregate USD cap as a third parallel layer.** Catches multi-asset coordinated drains.
-Would pull an oracle into the path but as a *parallel* check, not replacing the per-asset caps, so oracle manipulation can't bypass the primary defense.
+* **Combined per-asset + per-lane aggregate USD cap (CCIP-style).** The canonical "fully defended" end-state: per-asset token-denominated caps (this RFC) plus an aggregate USD cap on the bridge as a whole, with the aggregate always lower than the sum of per-asset caps.
+The aggregate catches multi-asset coordinated drains that no individual per-asset cap would trip.
+Would pull an oracle into the path but as a *parallel* check rather than replacing the per-asset caps, so oracle manipulation can't bypass the primary defense.
+Treat as a follow-up RFC once the per-asset layer is shipping.
+* **Generalised fisherman / watchtower bonded-challenge layer.** Extend Snowbridge's existing fisherman role into a generalised challenge mechanism: external monitors can pause an asset by posting a bond, similar in shape to the emergency-pause `trigger()` but per-asset.
+Composes well with both this RFC's caps and the pause pallet.
+Deserves its own design work; not a quick add to this RFC.
 * **Auto-calibration.** Once per-asset trailing-7-day-median telemetry is observable, the formula `cap = max(5x median, floor)` could be re-applied periodically via a governance batch, replacing the initial TVL-fraction heuristic.
 * **Asset-class default caps at registration.** Add an "asset class" field to the asset registry (stablecoin, ETH-LST, long-tail, etc.) with a per-class default cap multiplier so new asset listings auto-cap at a sensible starting value pending governance refinement.
 * **Companion RFC:** the [Snowbridge Emergency Pause Pallet RFC](./0166-snowbridge-emergency-pause-pallet.md) (PR #166) specifies the reactive layer that this preventive layer composes with.